honzaishere/YouTube-Music-Discord-RPC/README.md

 ### Why this app?
 - This app is being updated really often
-- New features are coming every day
+- New features are coming almost every week
-- Easy to use, also makes using of app easier
+- Easy to use, also makes using of the YouTube Music page itself easier
+- Better User Interface